kbase/auth2/documentation/recovering_lost_account_due_to_email_provider_change.md

 Kbase identity ID <KBase identity ID>
 ```

+Before making any changes to the Auth database, the user's username was verified as
-Then the user's record was then updated in the auth database:
+correct and the user's record inspected.
+Then the record was updated:

 ```
 kbrs0:PRIMARY> db.users.update(